Noah The New Year 2023: Main event

-The show's main event portraited the final Noah appearance of The Great Muta before his retirement ceremony which will occur on February 21, 2023.
+The show's main event portrayed the final Noah appearance of The Great Muta before his retirement ceremony which occurred on February 21, 2023.
 He faced WWE's Shinsuke Nakamura in a losing effort which concluded in little over eighteen minutes.
 The match ended after a "green mist" and a Kinshasa.
 After the match, Nakamura helped Muta up, showing a sign of respect and sportsmanship.